 Most free checking accounts come from online banks.
 Because online banks don’t need to spend money keeping their physical branches running smoothly, they can pass the savings on to you.

-Online banks like MoneyLion that offer free checking may also often other unique benefits, like cashback or credit card-like rewards for debit card purchases.
+Online banks like MoneyLion that offer bank accounts with no hidden fees may also often other unique benefits, like cashback or credit card-like rewards for debit card purchases.

 If you’ve ever found yourself scrambling for cash to pay for something, you already know the out-of-network ATM struggle.
 Instead of forcing you to spend your time searching for the right ATM, many free checking accounts allow you to check your balance and withdraw cash with a much larger network of machines.

 Fee-free checking accounts often have partnerships with major ATM manufacturers.
-MoneyLion has partnered with one of the largest ATM networks so you can access your money without incurring fees.
+MoneyLion has partnered with one of the largest ATM networks so you can access your money without incurring fees at 55,000 ATMs worldwide, more than Chase, Wells Fargo, and Bank of America combined.

 How Does Free Checking Work?